Giri-Roshni/Giri-Roshni/README.md

 A New chapter begins
 --------------------

 Hey!
-I'm Roshani enthusiastic Bachelor of IT student with a passion for exploring the world of programming, technology, and problem-solving.
+I'm Roshani enthusiastic Bachelor of IT Engineering student with a passion for exploring the world of programming, technology, and problem-solving.
 My journey into the world of coding has just begun, but every day is a step closer to efficient, and impactful code.

 * 🌍  I'm based in Lalitpur,Nepal
 * 🧠  I'm learning Embarking on a Pythonic Journey